-Capital Southwest is an internally managed, non-diversified closed-end management investment company that has elected to be treated as a BDC under the 1940 Act.
+Capital Southwest is an internally managed, non-diversified closed-end management investment company that has elected to be treated as a business development company under the 1940 Act.
 Capital Southwest provides debt and equity growth capital to privately-held middle-market companies.
 Capital Southwest's investment objective is to achieve capital appreciation through long-term investments in businesses believed to have favorable growth potential.
 Investment interests are focused on expansion financings, management buyouts, minority recapitalizations, industry consolidations and early-stage financings in a broad range of industry segments.
-Capital Southwest also makes available significant managerial assistance to the companies in which it invests and believes that providing material assistance to investee com panies is critical to their business development activities.
+Capital Southwest also makes available significant managerial assistance to the companies in which it invests and believes that providing material a ssistance to investee companies is critical to their business development activities.